 - unsightly disturbances -walls built in neighborhoods to deter drill site and sound

-- unknown factors -unanticipated/unknown damage to environment, people, animals
+- unknown factors -unanticipated/unknown damage to the environment, people, animals

 While these do not seem to be as tangible as the Pros, it is the ever-present feeling of the unknown that has people worried, and rightly so.
 Although fracking has been done in the US for quite some time, there are still a number of potential hazards that could eventually cancel out the benefits.